runxiyu/forge/README.md

 When creating a MR from the API, the web interface, email, or SSH, it shall be possible to create a special source ref, hosted in the main repo as a branch with a branch name that begins with `contrib/`.
-Unsolicited pushes to `contrib/` will automatically open a MR, returning instructions to edit the description and manage the MR further via the standard error channel.
+Unsolicited pushes to `contrib/` automatically open a MR, returning instructions to edit the description and manage the MR further via the standard error channel.

 MR branches shall be synced to automatically created MR-specific mailing lists.
 These mailing lists should have archives accessible via read-only IMAP, JMAP,